Work About

-Crafting intuitive, scalable experiences ✨ leveraging AI workflows to drive efficiency and outcome-oriented design.
+Crafting intuitive, scalable experiences ✨ through AI‑native workflows driving efficiency and outcome‑oriented design.

 A User Experience Designer with 15+ years of experience across SaaS, enterprise, and AI-driven products working across research, strategy, and design to solve complex problems in a simple, human way.
 I also bring AI into my UX workflows using tools like Figma Make, ChatGPT, Claude, and Gemini to speed up ideation, streamline processes, and make better design decisions.